s33Y377/interview-question-exercise/python1.md

    dog.make_sound()  # "Woof"
 ```

-### 4. **Explain Python's yield from expressAnswer- **Answer**: The yield from expression simplifies delegating part of a generator’s operations to another iterable or generator.
+### 4. **Explain** Python's yield from expression-
+**Answer**: The yield from expression simplifies delegating part of a generator’s operations to another iterable or generator.
 It allows a generator to yield all values from another iterable or generator without explicitly looping through it.

    Example:
 ```